pjf/skyrim-requiem-wine/README.md

 Skyrim requires Steam to be already started, and I've found that letting ModOrganizer start steam before running skse was giving me grief, so I've made my own PlayOnLinux shortcut on the same virtual drive to just start Steam first.
 I'm running steam with `-no-dwrite -no-cef-sandbox` which works around bugs in both the Dwrite library (which I've enabled for everything else) and the chromium rendering engine (which would result in no text disabled anywhere).

-Unfortunately `steamwebhelper.exe` doesn't want to run for me with my configuration, but I'm not browsing the store here, so I'm not particularly worried.
+`steamwebhelper.exe` isn't reliable with some combinations of Steam and wine, but unless you're planning to browse the store, it can be safely ignored.

 **Winetricks**

 I can't remember how many additional things I installed using, but it seemed like a few!
 Using PlayOnLinux to navigate to `Configure -> Misc -> Open a Shell` made things much easier for me as I practically live on the command-line.

-Getting `vcrun2015` was part of my efforts to try and get LOOT to run.
-If it turns out you need it, I found that winetricks would have trouble, but then nabbing the file out of `~/.cache/winetricks/vcrun2015` and running it directly under wine worked a treat.
-See the album below for a list of all the things I installed.
+[Winetricks](https://github.com/Winetricks/winetricks) is invaluable for installing libraries, and is frequently updated.
+However in some cases it would hit snags.
+I found that if winetricks failed, I could sometimes just run the downloaded file directly from the `~/.cache/winetricks/` directory.

+See the album below for all the things I had installed.

 **Imgur Album**